Thanvesh/finance-manager-api/README.md

 Download Postman from Postman website and install it.
 Launch Postman after installation.
 2. Check Authentication Endpoints
-1. Register a New User
+**1. Register a New User**
 Method: POST
 URL: http://localhost:3000/auth/register
-Body: Select raw and JSON format in the body section, then enter the following: json
+Body: Select raw and JSON format in the body section, then enter the following:json

 {
   "username": "testuser",